 A typical step from the design star towards the detailed script is to prepare a rough outline of a programme in order to get an impression of the overall session on the basis of the design considerations.

 After having created the idea of how the overall session is going to be and how much time is available, the next step is to design the individual sessions of the programme at a more detailed level – a script.

-The purpose of preparing a script is, thus, that you consider how to achieve the purpose, the distribution of roles and responsibilities, how you are going to manage the process as well as the length and number of breaks, the atmosphere and the materials you want to use as well as the time.
-The script, thus, helps you consider all aspects of the process and provides a schedule for your facilitation with exact times.
+The purpose of preparing a script is thus that you consider how to achieve the purpose, the distribution of roles and responsibilities, how you are going to manage the process as well as the length and number of breaks, the atmosphere and the materials you want to use as well as the time.
+The script thus helps you to consider all aspects of the process and provides a schedule for your facilitation with exact times.

 We have now examined the facilitator’s toolbox for planning and designing the process.
 The design star and the script are part of the ”before” elements which a facilitator should always use in his/ her planning to ensure successful results of the process.

 The script is prepared before the process and is also an important management tool during the actual session.
 However, successful results are not only achieved by means of good planning.
 As a facilitator, you also have to be able to manage the process and navigate on the spot when the process is initiated, which is ensured by the script (see script template in the appendix).